orcastor/cad2x-converter/README.md

 You can refer to original [LibreCAD Wiki - BUILD FROM SOURCE](https://github.com/LibreCAD/LibreCAD/wiki/Build-from-source) page first.

 ## FAQ

-Q: How to use TrueType font files?
-> A: Use tools/ttf2lff convert the `.ttf` to `.lff` and drop it into `cad2x-converter/output/fonts`

 Q: How to export other image formats like bmp / jpeg / tiff / ico / tga?
 > A: Create a directory named 'imageformats' and put the `libq*.so`/`q*.dll` in it (can be found from official Qt5.12), app will automatically load the plugins.